-Fig.~(\ref{fig:convergence}), shown in the Appendix \ref{sec:more-figures}, reports dependence of the sample-based estimate of ${\cal Z}^{(\lambda)}$ on the number of samples.
-Our major observation here is that the result converges with the number of samples.
-Moreover, comparing the speed of convergence (with the number of samples) on the size of the system, $N$, we estimate that the latter scales with the former as $\mathcal{O}(N^{[2::4]})$.
+Fig.~\ref{fig:convergence} shows the dependence of the importance sampling-based estimate of $Z$ on the number of samples and $\lambda$, where the experiment was performed 100 times, and we report the mean and variance.
+Our major observation here is that the result converges with an increase in the number of samples.
+Moreover, comparing the speed of convergence with the size of the system, $N$, we conjecture that the number of samples needed for the convergence of the mean scales as $\mathcal{O}(N^{4})$ in the case of a generic $\lambda$.
+However, the scaling becomes much better, $\mathcal{O}(N^{2})$, at the optimal $\lambda_*$.
+Another empirical conclusion extracted from Fig.~\ref{fig:convergence} is that the variance of the importance sampling for estimating $\tilde{Z}^{(\lambda)}$ at $\lambda=\lambda_*$ reaches an $\mathcal{O}(1)$ (predefined) tolerance with the $N^4$ samples.

-\subsection{Fractional Approach for Mixed (attractive and repulsive) Cases}
+\subsection{Fractional Approach for Mixed (Attractive and Repulsive) Cases}

-Fig.~(\ref{fig:anti}) of the Appendix \ref{sec:more-figures}, shows two distinct situations which may be observed in the mixed case where some of the interactions are attractive but other are repulsive, then allowing $Z^{(\lambda)}$ to be smaller or larger than $Z$.
-The former case is akin to the attractive model and $\lambda_*\in[0,1]$, while in the later case there exists no $\lambda_*\in[0.1]$ such that $Z^{(\lambda_*)}=Z$.
+Fig.~\ref{fig:anti} in Appendix \ref{sec:more-figures} shows two distinct situations which may be observed in the mixed case where some of the interactions are attractive but others are repulsive, allowing $Z^{(\lambda)}$ to be smaller or larger than $Z$.
+The former case is akin to the attractive model and $\lambda_*\in[0,1]$, while in the latter case there exists no $\lambda_*\in[0,1]$ such that $Z^{(\lambda_*)}=Z$.